Applications are now open for 12+ fully-funded PhD places to start in September 2017.

 - A statement of purpose describing why you wish to be admitted to the Graphene NOWNANO CDT programme (500 words max)

 - English Language certificate i.e. IELTS (only required if English is not your first language).

 In addition; if you are an overseas student we will also require:

 - Proof of funding if you are self-funded or government sponsored

 Note: We cannot accept applications in any other form.

-For all other enquires, please contact Charlotte Griffiths via email:
+For all other enquiries, please contact the CDT Administrative Manager via email: